Musicals101.com

 Actor, dancer, choreographer, film director

 b.
 Nov.
 17, 1911 (Pasadena, CA) - d.
 Aug.
-13, 1982 (Malibu, CA)
+13, 1982 (Malibu, CA

-Although Walters is rarely discussed, he helped shape some of Hollywood's most popular musical films.
+Although this versatile talent is rarely discussed, he helped shape some of Hollywood's most popular musical films.
 He made his Broadway debut dancing in New Faces (1934), and won attention dancing to "Begin the Beguine" and singing "Just One of Those Things" in Cole Porter's Jubilee (1935).
 After featured roles in I Married and Angel (1938) and DuBarry Was a Lady (1939), Walters choreographed Let's Face It (1941), Banjo Eyes (1941) and St. Louis Woman (1946).
 He combined tap, ballet and specialty dances in his shows, a novel approach that became an industry standard.

 Warren, Harry